how I "failed" my first client as a birth doula

 Her birth deeply affected the way I view my role as a birth professional...

 It made me realize that as much as I value and promote holistic birth, I also don’t want to needlessly perpetuate birth shame.

 Mothering is hard enough without swallowing a heap of guilt about what kind of birth you ended up having.
-Sometimes, things are simply out of our hands, and we can use that experience for our growth and wisdom in future.
+Sometimes, things simply end up out of our hands, and we can use that experience for our growth and wisdom in future.

 Even if I can't personally relate to another woman's choices, I still believe in her as a person who's doing her best, who deeply loves her child.

 That means I will support her in whatever her wishes are for her birth, without agenda or judgment.

 In my Birth Plan Kit, which is especially designed for women facing a hospital birth, induction, or Cesarean - I give honest and factual information about the pros and cons of interventions, epidurals, and pain medicine.